tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

 #### Creating a docker image

-Kubernetes runs docker images so the little express service has to be dockerized.
+Kubernetes runs docker images, so the little express service has to be dockerized.
 Time to start writing a Dockerfile?
 No, I prefer using
 [`dockerTools.buildLayeredImage`](https://nixos.org/nixpkgs/manual/#ssec-pkgs-dockerTools-buildLayeredImage):

 ```nix